To identity and beyond—One architect's viewpoint

 - Microsoft Defender for Cloud Apps (Defender for Cloud Apps)

 - Microsoft Defender XDR

 - Microsoft Sentinel

-Of course, in addition to Azure AD, various services and applications have their own specific authorization models.
+Of course, in addition to Microsoft Entra ID, various services and applications have their own specific authorization models.
 Some of these are discussed later in the delegation section.

 There's no Exchange